hswolff/activity-logger/README.md

 ### activity.end(activityId)

-Ends the activity.
+Ends the activity and returns the `Activity` object.
 Logs out to the console the activity ended, showing the time it took to complete.

 #### activityId